Peel and freeze for use in smoothies.

 Use a large spoon or scoop to put even portions of mashed potatoes onto a parchment-lined cookie sheet.
 Freeze and transfer into a freezer bag.
 These will keep for at least two months.
 Defrost what you need overnight in the fridge.

 Buy bread on sale and freeze it right away.
 You can toast the frozen bread when you need it.
-Or defrost it in the microwave overnight - that'll prevent it from drying out like bread that is left on the counter.
+Or defrost in a sealed bag or container overnight.

 Even wonder why plastic milk jugs have those indents on the side?
 They are there to allow milk to expand when it's freezing.
 Once the milk has thawed give it a good shake to make sure any solids are remixed.
 You can also freeze buttermilk but use a container made for freezing.
 The gable-top cartons are not suitable.

 So many recipes call for only one tablespoon.
 Put the rest in a little sandwich bag or container.
 Just break some off when you need it.